kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/README3.md

 ## Prebuilt

 The prebuilt models are accessed through the `FormRecognizerClient`.
-The input form or document can be passed as a string url to the image, or as a file stream with supported formats: pdf, jpeg, png or tiff.
+The input form or document can be passed as a string url to the image, or as a file stream.
 The SDK will determine content-type and send the appropriate header.

 The `begin_extract_receipt` method returns an `ExtractedReceipt` with hardcoded receipt fields.
-The `begin_extract_layout` method returns the extracted tables in a tabular format such that the user can index into a specific row or column and easily integrate into a Dataframe.
+The `begin_extract_layout` method returns the extracted tables in a tabular format such that the user can index into a specific row or column and easily integrate with other Python libraries.

 If the keyword argument `include_text_details=True` is passed in, the `raw_` attributes will be populated with the raw OCR result for each value/cell.